Miclin1024/Night-Sky/README.md

 ## 🚀 About

-This is the last one-week mini-project of the MDB training program.
-The lightweight App was built to present weather data from the [Dark Sky](https://darksky.net/) API.
-It automatically retrieves user's current physical location and allows the user to search for other locations and store them for convenient access.
+The minimalist weather App was built to present data from the [Dark Sky](https://darksky.net/) API.
+It automatically retrieves user's physical location and also allows them to search and save additional locations for convenient access.

 <img src="https://me.miclin.cc/static/darkSky.banner.jpg">

 ## 💡 Highlights

-- Concise, responsive, dark themed UI
+- Customized `UIPageViewController`
-- GMS backed location search
+- Location search implemented with Google Places API
-- Vector animation powered by [lottie](http://airbnb.io/lottie/#/README)
+- Vector animation powered by [lottie](http://airbnb.io/lottie/#/README) and Adobe After Effect

 ## ⛓️ Dependencies